 Linking Up Cary

-To answer your likely most pressing question off the bat, Google Fiber’s regional manager for the Southeast, Erik Gaar, said there is no set date for expanding into Cary yet.
+To answer your likely most pressing question off the bat, Google Fiber’s regional manager for the Southeast, Erik Garr, said there is no set date for expanding into Cary yet.

-“When we open in a neighborhood, we are overrun with requests,” Gaar said.
+“When we open in a neighborhood, we are overrun with requests,” Garr said.

 But, Joe Mancini, Google Fiber’s assistant city manager for the Triangle, also said Google Fiber is currently in Morrisville and some bordering neighborhoods in Cary have gotten connected.